popehiflo/hello-world/README.md

+[//]# The hello-world repository can be a place where you store ideas, resources, or even share and discuss things with others.
 # hello-world
-The hello-world repository can be a place where you store ideas, resources, or even share and discuss things with others.
+Hi there!

+popehiflo here, I like Java and Angular/React.
+I'm currently living at Cusco city, Peru.